Highlights of Massachusetts Supreme Judicial Court (SJC) Hearing, May 5, 2016

 If Judge Ball found "a substantial miscarriage of justice," Justice Hines asked ADA Paul Linn, "shouldn't we have the same concern?"

-Linn responded that Judge Ball's ruling was "riddled with error" and there is no justification for a new trial.
-The Commonwealth insists that all tips to police were turned over to Ellis's defense attorneys, as required.
-Linn said even if all of Judge Ball findings were accurate about the withheld tips and Mulligan's involvement with corrupt fellow detectives Kenneth Acerra, Walter Robinson, and John Brazil, there is still no justification for a retrial because "all evidence leads to Ellis and [co-defendant Terry] Patterson."
+Linn's response was that Judge Ball's ruling is "riddled with error" and there is no justification for a new trial.
+He maintained that the Commonwealth turned over all tips to police to Ellis's defense attorneys, as required.
+Linn said even if all of Judge Ball findings were accurate about the withheld tips and about Mulligan's criminal involvement with corrupt fellow detectives Kenneth Acerra, Walter Robinson, and John Brazil, there is still no justification for a retrial because "all evidence leads to Ellis and [co-defendant Terry] Patterson."

 The gun evidence